Aitslab/Covid19/data/Supplemental_file6/README.md

 ## Lund-Annotated-CORD-19 silver standard.
 Due to licensing limitations we are not allowed to share the full Lund-Annotated-CORD-19 corpus openly.
-Instead you can follow these instructions to create it:
+Instead, we release only the subset of abstracts which had permissive licences and you can follow these instructions to recreate the full corpus from the original CORD-19 dataset using EasyNER:

-1. Download the CORD-19 metadata.csv file released on June 2022 from its original source: https://github.com/allenai/cord19?tab=readme-ov-file#download
+1. Download the final CORD-19 .tar.gz file CORD-19 released 2022-06-02, which contains the metadata.csv file that is needed for abstract extraction, from the [CORD-19 websote](https://github.com/allenai/cord19?tab=readme-ov-file#download)

-    To be able to run [EasyNER](https://github.com/Aitslab/EasyNER.git) dictionary-based tagger on Cord-19, we have first downloaded last version of cord-19 corpus released 2022-06-02 - [Final release of CORD-19](https://ai2-semanticscholar-cord-19.s3-us-west-2.amazonaws.com/historical_releases.html)
+2. Install [EasyNER](https://github.com/Aitslab/EasyNER.git).
+Instructions for installing and using EasyNER can be found [here](https://github.com/Aitslab/EasyNER/blob/main/tutorials/Tutorial-pipeline.md).

+3. In the EasyNER script subfolder replace the original ner_spacy.py script with the [modified ner_spacy.py script](../Supplemental_file5/ner_spacy.py).
+This updated NER module replaces hyphens in the abstracts with blanks to match the dictionaries.

-2. Run the CORD loader and Sentence splitter module of EasyNER to extract the abstracts from the metadata.csv file and split the sentences.
-Instructions for installing and using the free EasyNER tool can be found here: https://github.com/Aitslab/EasyNER/blob/main/tutorials/Tutorial-pipeline.md.
+4. Run the EasyNER CORD loader and Sentence splitter modules to extract the abstracts from the metadata.csv file and split them into sentences.

-The .tar.gz file with the size of 18.7 GB, were extracted and metadata.csv file were loaded and splitted by [EasyNER](https://github.com/Aitslab/EasyNER.git) cord_loader, and splitter module with the following
-    configuration:
+5. For each dictionary (SARS-CoV2 virus, COVID-19 disease, variants, mutations), run the updated EasyNER module (see step 3).
+The first run can be done together with the CORD loader and Sentence splitter.
+For the subsequent runs CORD loader and Sentence splitter are no longer needed as the files from the first run can be reused.
+Each NER run produces a folder of `.json` files with annotations for a single entity type (i.e. the matches from the dictionary)

+6. OPTIONAL STEP: If statistics are desired, follow each NER run with a run of the EasyNER analysis module, which produces tables and graphs with entity counts.
+To aggregate counts for terms that only differ in letter casing (e.g. COVID19 and Covid19), follow this by running the free-standing [aggregation script](../Supplemental_file5/analysis_cord_19.py).

+7. To combine the `.json` files from the individual dictionary NER runs, which have a single entity class (e.g. Disease) into files with all classes run the EasyNER Merger module.
+To merge the produced multi-class files into a single file with the full Lund-Annotated-CORD-19 silver standard corpus, run the free-standing [json concatenation script](https://github.com/Aitslab/Covid19/blob/main/data/Supplemental_file5/concatenate_json.py).

+Note: To produce the subset of the corpus we released, we filtered the original `metadata.csv` file to include only papers with permissive Creative Commons licenses [filtered_abstracts](filtered_output.csv).
+We then used this list to remove any non-sharable abstracts from the full Lund-Annotated-CORD-19 silver standard corpus `.json` file with a [filtering script](../Supplemental_file5/Filter_merged_cord19.py).
+Alternatively, the filtering can be performed directly on the `.json` files from a single dictionay NER run with the [batch filtering script](../Supplemental_file5/Filter_batch_cord19.py) prior to file merging (see step 7).

+Here is how to fill in the EasyNER config file for the first run of Cord loader, sentence splitter, NER and analysis module:

 ```python
 config.json